FredKSchott/snowpack/docs/guides/routing.md

         // remove /api prefix (optional)
         req.url = req.url.replace(/^\/api/, '');

-        proxy.web(req, res);
+        return proxy.web(req, res, {
+          hostname: 'localhost',
+          port: 3001,
+        });
       },
     },
   ],
 };
 ```

-We recommend the [http-proxy](https://github.com/http-party/node-http-proxy) library for proxying requests to another server, which supports a wide range of options to customize how each request is proxied.
+We recommend the [http2-proxy](https://www.npmjs.com/package/http2-proxy) library for proxying requests to another server, which supports a wide range of options to customize how each request is proxied.
 But feel free to implement the `dest` proxy function however you like.
 Your own server logic could even be called directly inside of the `dest` function, however this is not recommended over proxying.

 ### Scenario 3: Proxy WebSocket Requests